aaronj1335/aaronj1335.github.com/_posts/2012-08-29-triangles.md

         }
     });

-now the collection serves as a [single point of truth][spot] for answering the question 'which e-mail is selected'.
+now the collection serves as a [single point of truth][spot] for determining which email is selected.

 one rule of thumb we see emerging here is that the model layer should be responsible for publishing events to disparate pieces of code. when a view is responsible for tracking state like which resource a user selected and another view needs to be notified of changes, the information must go all the way up through a common ancestor in the view hierarchy and back down.